Halterman History, Family Crest & Coats of Arms

 - Norma Halterman, American Republican politician, Delegate to Republican National Convention from Oklahoma, 1972

-- Katherine Halterman, American Democrat politician, Delegate to Democratic National Convention from Missouri, 1928
+- Katherine Halterman, American Democratic Party politician, Delegate to Democratic National Convention from Missouri, 1928

-- Harold L. Halterman, American Democrat politician, Presidential Elector for California, 1996
+- Harold L. Halterman, American Democratic Party politician, Presidential Elector for California, 1996

 - Frederick Halterman (1831-1907), American Republican politician, U.S. Representative from Pennsylvania 3rd District, 1895-97